-These units are all assessed by The Business School (UK) through the completion of a range of evidence, including written work, observation of your practice, professional discussion and work place evidence.
+These units are all assessed by The Business School (UK) through the completion of a series of quizzes and documents.

 Any documents required should be completed and uploaded to your assessor in either Adobe pdf or Microsoft Word format.
 You should, of course, keep a secure copy yourself.
 When your assessment work is completed, please upload onto the system.